IlyasHassan1/Tableau-Wealth-of-Nations/README.md

 Visualization -
 Leveraging Tableau, we create impactful visualizations for better data understanding.

 Structure -
-data: Wealth of Nations dataset and intermediates.
+Data: Wealth of Nations dataset and intermediates.
-scripts: Excel scripts for data analysis.
+Scripts: Excel scripts for data analysis.
-visualizations: Tableau-generated visual insights.
+Visualizations: Tableau-generated visual insights.

 Contribute 🚀
 Found issues or have ideas?
 Open an issue or pull request – your input is welcome!